Philodendron Varieties: 57 Different Types of Philodendron

 Plowmanii

-For anyone looking for a Philodendron variety with massive heart-shaped leaves, the Plowmanii is a terrific choice.
+For anyone looking for a Philodendron variety with massive heart-shaped leaves, Plowmanii is a terrific choice.
 The oversized foliage consists of bright lime greens, yellows, and dark greens, creating a multi-colored tropical display.

-One benefit to owning a Plowmanii is that it will still thrive in low-light, unlike other Philodendrons.
+One benefit to owning a Plowmanii is that it will still thrive in low light, unlike other Philodendrons.
 This attribute makes it an excellent plant for bedrooms, bathrooms, and offices with limited natural light.
 However, the more indirect bright light it receives, the faster it will grow.

 Prince of Orange

-The Prince of Orange is an excellent option for Philodendron enthusiasts who love adding color to their existing space.
+Prince of Orange is an excellent option for Philodendron enthusiasts who love adding color to their space.
 This tropical plant offers a beautiful display of leaves with yellow, orange, and red hues that change as it matures.

-The Prince of Orange is a self-heading Philodendron, where the leaves emerge from the center rather than vining and crawling.
+Prince of Orange is a self-heading Philodendron, where the leaves emerge from the center rather than vining and crawling.
 New foliage opens up with bright yellow and soft orange colors, turning to a more copper-orange and red as it ages.
 The oldest leaves on this plant will be dark green, but thankfully Philodendrons can sport multiple leaves so that you will have a multi-colored display.

-If its living conditions are ideal, the Prince of Orange may bless you with small white flowers.
+If its living conditions are ideal, Prince of Orange may bless you with small white flowers.
 However, this plant is more known for its striking leaves than its blooms.

 Red Congo